 The following procedures describe the required actions and processes to comply with this policy and applicable laws and regulations.

-- Developing guidelines to implement the university records management program in coordination with the Library of Virginia;
+- Administering the university’s records management program in coordination with the Library of Virginia.

-- Providing training in records management procedures and practices, including the use of appropriate forms;
+- Providing self-paced and live development opportunities covering records management procedures and practices, including the use of appropriate forms.

-- Implementing systems to meet program requirements for completeness, legibility, reproducibility, retrievability, distribution, control, security, storage, and disposition of records, regardless of format or media type;
+- Implementing systems and identifying resources to meet program requirements for completeness, legibility, reproducibility, retrievability, distribution, control, security, storage, and disposition of records, regardless of format or media type.

-- Advising staff members on where to access and how to use Library of Virginia–approved retention schedules;
+- Advising employees on where to access and how to use the record retention schedule.

-- Coordinating and/or assisting staff in the surveying of records;
+- Assisting employees in the surveying of records.

-- Ensuring that essential, archival, and permanent records are identified, properly maintained, protected, and accessible for the length of time cited in an applicable retention schedule; and
+- Ensuring that essential, archival, non-permanent and permanent records are identified, properly maintained, protected, and accessible for the length of time cited in the record retention schedule.

 - Submitting the Records Officer Designation and Responsibilities Form (RM-25) to the Library of Virginia.